FlowFuse/website/src/blog/2024/12/flowfuse-release-2-12.md

 flowfuse-device-agent
 ```

+### Developing on your Device

-FlowFuse offers remote development capabilities, allowing you to edit your Node-RED flows directly from the FlowFuse Cloud platform.
+FlowFuse offers remote development capabilities, allowing you to edit your Node-RED flows directly, and securely, from the FlowFuse Cloud platform.
 This is done through the Device Agent's "Developer Mode".

-To get started with developing flows on your Device, select your newly created Device, toggle on 'Developer Mode", and click "Open Editor"!
+To get started with developing flows on your Device, simply select your newly created Device, toggle on 'Developer Mode", and click "Open Editor"!

 ## What Else is New?